 - Fulfill your legal obligation: We all hate email spam and the CAN-SPAM Act exists to protect our inboxes (though some days you’d wonder how much more spam we’d get if there weren’t legal ramifications).
 By law, you must remove an unsubscribed recipient email within 10 days of the request or face penalties of up to $16,000 per email.

 Now that we’ve gone over the Why, download our infographic below to and find out How to regularly maintain your email marketing lists.
 We’ve also included some tips and reminders throughout the process – a little “mental maintenance” is always wise for even the most adept email marketer.

 Did any of our recommendations work wonders for your email communications?
 Have you found a better solution?
 Drop us a comment below to let us know what tactics you’ve found work best at improving your email marketing strategy, deliverability and conversion.

 John Leary is a Senior Art Director at Long Island advertising agency Austin & Williams, who possesses both a remarkable gift for graphic design as well as a deep understanding of today’s emerging technological advances.
-To read more about John, visit his bio section on the A&W web site.

 Comments – 2 responses to “Clean Up Your Email List Management”

 Care to comment?
 We’d love to hear your thoughts.